dakshp07/react-wave-portal/README.md

 <img src="https://i.imgur.com/koMUwKD.png">

 The right panel shows the wavescnt, the txid and how the wave count is increasing with every wave.

+# What's Next
+Check out the other branch in this repo [here](https://github.com/dakshp07/react-wave-portal/tree/wave-with-msg) to see how we build a contract where now users can wave with a message and we will display that message with address, timestamp to the frontend.